iamnotbobby/dig-tool/README.md

 - Clone this repository: `git clone https://github.com/iamnotbobby/dig-tool`
 - Install dependencies: `pip install -r requirements.txt`
 - Run the application: `python main.py`
+If you wish to also compile from source you can run: ``python -m nuitka --onefile --enable-plugin=tk-inter --include-package=ahk --include-package-data=ahk --include-package-data=jinja2 --lto=yes --windows-console-mode=disable --windows-icon-from-ico=assets/icon.ico main.py``

 > [!NOTE]
 > Option 1 is recommended for most users as it requires no technical setup and comes with a performance boost due to it's compilation nature.
 Choose Option 2 if you want to modify the code or prefer running from source.